polar-analytics/north-pole/README.md

 |`customer_total_spent`|how much a customer spent in $US during their lifetime|
 |`customer_first_order_date`|timestamp indicating when the customer made their first order.
 The timestamp is in 'UTC'|

+## Goal
+The goal is to build a feature that would help brands with inventory planning.
+Knowing when to buy stocks and ordering the right quantities is important for brands to avoid:
+    1- missing out on sales because of OOS
+    2- ordering too much (which costs money: warehouse seats, cash upfront)

 ## Output

 Please build a python program that, when run, will do the following:

-* Generate predictions of {metric} by day for the next month at least. {metric} can be total number of orders and/or total number of orders from new customers and/or total sales.
+* Generate predictions of sales by sku for the next 60 days. {metric} can be total number of orders and/or total number of orders from new customers and/or total sales.
 * Output, to a file, an appropriate quantitative estimate of the model's ability to correctly predict the metric

 You may use any python modules, libraries, or frameworks you require.